What is the Study?

 What is the Goal?

 The goal of STARS is to improve the mind and body health of women who lead stressful lives.
-To meet this goal, we need to understand how stress affects your life, and support you in learning a new breathing technique, meditation or physical exercise that we think will help you respond to stress in a healthy way.
-STARS explores how stress affects your mind, body and life, by asking you survey questions, measuring your body, asking you to take part in social and thinking tasks, and giving saliva and blood samples (using a small finger prick).
+To meet this goal, we need to understand how stress affects your life, and support you in learning a new breathing technique that we think will help you respond to stress in a healthy way.
+STARS explores how stress affects your mind, body, and life, by asking you survey questions, measuring your body, asking you to take part in social and thinking tasks, and giving saliva and blood samples.

 What does it mean to join?